camunda/camunda/docs/src/introduction/install.md

  - `ZEEBE_LOG_LEVEL`: Sets the log level of the Zeebe Logger (default: `info`).
  - `ZEEBE_HOST`: Sets the host address to bind to instead of the IP of the container.
  - `BOOTSTRAP`: Sets the replication factor of the `internal-system` partition.
- - `INITIAL_CONTACT_POINT`: Sets the contact points of other brokers in a cluster setup.
+ - `ZEEBE_CONTACT_POINTS`: Sets the contact points of other brokers in a cluster setup.
  - `DEPLOY_ON_KUBERNETES`: If set to `true`, it applies some configuration changes in order to run Zeebe in a Kubernetes environment.
 Please note that the recommended method to run Zeebe on Kubernetes is by using the